 Step 1: Propose

-Before the wedding ceremony, the groom’s family will present betrothal gifts to the bride’s parents: gold jewelry, dragon and phoenix wax candles, wine, and sometimes cash too.
+Before the wedding ceremony, the groom’s family will present betrothal gifts to the parents of Asian bride: gold jewelry, dragon and phoenix wax candles, wine, and sometimes cash too.
 Bride’s family will accept half of the gifts and approve of the marriage.